 TRM is a framework for people and organizations to get the most out of today’s abundant free-flow of information — while staying on track towards a goal.
 You can read more about how you can use TRM to build lovable products and companies in Lovability, the breakthrough book by Aha! co-founder and CEO Brian de Haaff.

-The Responsive Method is based on six core ideas that have been refined over the last few years.
+The Responsive Method is based on seven core ideas that have been refined over the last few years.
 These principles drive how we operate Aha! and serve customers and employees.

 If you are going to be interrupt-driven and respond to requests in real time, you need a way to assess the presented needs.
 You need to know whether you are going to invest real effort.
 And to do so wisely, you must establish a goal-first approach and a true north for where you are headed.
 A goal-first approach is about defining your vision and making sure everyone understands it.